Wonderfully chunky no-bean chili is ready in just 30 minutes, and it’s as flavorful as if you’ve cooked it for hours!

 Here are the ingredients you’ll need to make this tasty chili.
 Scroll down to the recipe card for exact amounts.

-- Seasoning paste: cumin, smoked paprika, oregano, chili powder, cayenne, tomato paste, minced garlic
+Seasoning paste: Cumin, smoked paprika, oregano, chili powder, cayenne, tomato paste, and minced garlic.
+Make sure the spices you use are fresh!
+A stale spice can easily ruin a dish.

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Next, you cook the onion, peppers, and beef in olive oil with some salt.
+Cook the beef and onion.
+Next, you cook the onion and beef in olive oil with some kosher salt.

-- Simmer, covered, until flavors meld, about 20 minutes.
+Simmer.
+Now simmer the chili, uncovered, until it thickens and the flavors meld, about 20 minutes.
 It’s a good idea to stir occasionally.

 And pumpkin chili may sound suspicious, but it’s wonderful.
 It’s actually my favorite chili recipe these days.
 And no, you can’t actually taste the pumpkin!